dmitrii-snitkin/hse_homeworks/2_anaconda_and_docker/README.md

 ---

-## 6. Use [hadolint](https://hadolint.github.io/hadolint/) litner to remove as many reported warnings as possible.
+## 6. Use [hadolint](https://hadolint.github.io/hadolint/) linter to remove as many reported warnings as possible.

 The list of changes: